apache/directory-fortress-core/README.txt

 ###################################################################################
 1. Internet access to retrieve source code from OpenLDAP GIT and binary dependencies from online Maven repo.
 Fortress installation procedures use Apache Ant & Ivy.
 Ivy pulls external dependencies from Maven repositories over the Internet.
-These ant targets need external access to the Internet to pull down dependencies but may run without external connection IFF:
+These ant targets need external access to the Internet to pull down dependencies but may run without IFF:
 a.
 The necessary binary jars are already present and loaded into FORTRESS_HOME/lib folder.
 For list of dependency jars check out the ivy.xml file.
 b.
 Local mode has been enabled in target runtime env.
 This can be done by adding the following to build.properties file: